Friday, January 29, 2016

 Bet that sign makes a lot of guys do a neck-twisting double-take as they putter along Rueda Medina in their rented golf carts.

 Or the sign that used to be across from the passenger ferry terminal where thousands of Cancun day-trippers arrived hourly; “Husband day care, while you shop.”
-I’m sure more than one shopping-bored husband pointed to the sign, and said, “See honey, they will take care of me while you look for souvenirs.”
-Then gleefully handing over a fistful of cash waved goodbye, “Have a nice time, dear.
+I’m sure more than one shopping-bored husband pointed to the sign and said, “See, honey, they will take care of me while you look for souvenirs.”
+Then, gleefully handing over a fistful of cash, waved goodbye, “Have a nice time, dear.
 I’ll be right here.”

 M. Watt photo

-Watch out for migrating blue and red crabs
+Watch out for migrating crabs

 The large blue and the smaller red crabs like to make the trek, from land to ocean and back again, during moonlit summer nights.
-Unfortunately not all of the crustaceans survive this summertime ritual.
+Unfortunately, not all of the crustaceans survive this summertime ritual.
 Some get squished, providing tasty morning snacks for squabbling birds or cannibalistic crabs.
-In case you missed the words “protected blue crabs” and are considering a tasty feast – think again.
+In case you missed the words “protected blue crabs” and are considering a tasty feast, think again.
 And besides, after watching the crabs feast on iguana poop, er, no thanks, I’ll pass.

 Signs – the art of communication and miscommunication.
 It is one of the challenges of translating from your own language to another language.
 Sometimes it just doesn’t work out.

-That’s what is so great about living in a small community on a tropical island, friends laugh with you.
+That’s what is so great about living in a small community on a tropical island: friends laugh with you.

 It is all a part of communication – mistakes and all.